Preprod-Labs/DIY-EnsembleLearning/README.md

 This is the main branch of DIY-EnsembleLearning.

-Please switch to Enselble-Learning branch to view the codes.
+Please switch to Ensemble-Learning branch to view the codes.